It is no surprise that to get the best life insurance coverage and lowest premiums, a policy must be purchased while you are still young.

 Can I still Get Coverage Being a Senior

 Many seniors are under the impression that a life insurance policy is no longer possible because of their age.
-The good news is, even if you are over 65, over 70, over 75, or even over 80, in some cases, it's still very possible to get a policy issued.
+The good news is, even if you are over 60, over 65, over 70, over 75, or even over 80, in some cases, it's still very possible to get a policy issued.

 Of course it will be more difficult than if you were in your fifties.
 The main thing is, you have to be in good health, not have any bad habits like smoking or drinking too much, not be overweight, not having or had have serious health issues, etc.